IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 import transport
 ```

-Now instead of `print`ing information, we can instead start playback when our
+Now instead of `print`ing information, we can start playback when the
-user hits the play button.
+user presses the play button.
 Modify your `if` statement so that it calls
 [`transport.start()`][transport.start] instead of `print`.

 ```py  linenums="14"